Hack Wilson: 1930 peak

 Wilson's 1930 season, aided by a lively ball wound with special Australian wool, is considered one of the best single-season hitting performances in baseball history.
 By the middle of July, he had accumulated 82 RBIs.
 In August, he hit 13 home runs and 53 RBIs, and by September 17 he had reached 174 RBIs, breaking Lou Gehrig's major league record established three years earlier.
 He finished the season with 190 RBIs, along with a then-NL-record 56 home runs, .356 batting average, .454 on-base percentage, and league-leading .723 slugging percentage.
 He was unofficially voted the NL's most "useful" player by the Baseball Writers' Association of America (which did not inaugurate its official MVP award until 1931).

 In 1999, the Commissioner of Baseball officially increased Wilson's 1930 RBI total to 191 after a box score analysis by baseball historian Jerome Holtzman revealed that Charlie Grimm had been mistakenly credited with an RBI actually driven home by Wilson during the second game of a doubleheader on July 28.
-Wilson's 191 RBIs remains one of baseball's most enduring records; only Gehrig (185) and Hank Greenberg (184) ever came close, and there have been no serious challenges in the last 85 years.
-(The best effort since 1938 was 165 by Manny Ramirez in 1999.)
+Wilson's 191 RBIs remains one of baseball's most enduring single-season records.
+Lou Gehrig (185 in 1931) and Hank Greenberg (184 in 1937) came close during the 1930s, but no one has challenged the record since; the highest total since 1938 was Manny Ramirez's 165 RBI in 1999.

 Reds catcher Clyde Sukeforth asserted that Wilson should have been credited with an additional home run in 1930 as well.
 "He hit one in Cincinnati one day," he said, "way up in the seats, hit it so hard that it bounced right back onto the field.
 The umpire had a bad angle on it and ruled that it had hit the screen and bounced back.
 I was sitting in the Cincinnati bullpen, and of course, we weren't going to say anything.
 But Hack really hit 57 that year."
 Wilson's official total of 56 stood as the NL record until the 1998 season, when it was broken by Sammy Sosa (66) and Mark McGwire (70).